WeblateOrg/weblate/docs/user/checks.rst

    This check also fires in case the string is translated in one component and not in another.
-It can be used as a quick way to manually handle strings which are not translated in some components.
+It can be used as a quick way to manually handle strings which are not translated in some components just by clicking on the :guilabel:`Use this string` button displayed on each line in the :guilabel:`Other occurences` tab.

    You can use :ref:`addon-weblate.autotranslate.autotranslate` addon to automate translating of newly added strings which are already translated in